syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 Now you need to set “GettingStarted.html” as start-up page.
 In-order to do so, right-click on “GettingStarted.html” page and select **“Set As Start Page”**.

 ### Scripts and CSS Initialization
-The scripts and style sheets that are mandatorily required to render a PivotGrid widget inside a HTML page are highlighted below in an appropriate order.
+The scripts and style sheets that are mandatorily required to render a PivotGrid widget inside a HTML page are listed below in an appropriate order.

 1. ej.web.all.min.css
-2. jQuery-1.10.2.min.js
+2. jQuery-3.0.0.min.js
-3. jQuery.easing.1.3.min.js
-4. ej.web.all.min.js
+3. ej.web.all.min.js

 The scripts and style sheets listed above could be found in any of the following locations: